SushanShakya/flutter_folder_structure_generator/README.md

 | `Folder : Feature (Vertical)` | Generate sub-folders for a feature in verticle architecture  |
 | `Clean : main.dart` | Clean the defaul code for main.dart  |

-Use the commands by right clicking a folder in explorer.
+Use the commands by right clicking a folder in explorer.<br>
 Command cannot be used directly from command palette

 ## Usage